tgstation/tgstation/tgui/README.md

 ### `Divider`

-Draws a horizontal or vertical line, diving a section into groups.
+Draws a horizontal or vertical line, dividing a section into groups.
 Works like the good old `<hr>` element, but it's fancier.

 Props: